 Medical Malpractice Insurance

-• Breach of professional confidentiality during your business.
+• Breach of professional confidentiality.

 • Libel and slander committed without malice in the conduct of your business.